Skip to main content

 How to use Unigraphics NX4 Motion Simulation in Timing Diagram Design Process - Part 1

-During the process of timing diagram design , I normally start with some calculations in excel spreadsheet to minimize the acceleration but still satisfy the required process time.
-I can see the preferred displacement, velocity and acceleration profiles of the mechanisms from excel spreadsheet.
-What's next?
-Shall I start manufacturing?
-Currently, I use Unigraphics (UG) NX4 to design the mechanical parts.
-When assembly modeling is done, I normally use the assembly model to simulate the movement of mechanisms with motion simulation module in UG.
+During the process of timing diagram design , I normally start with detailed calculations in an Excel spreadsheet to minimize acceleration while satisfying the required process cycle time.
+Once I can visualize the preferred displacement, velocity, and acceleration profiles of the mechanisms in Excel, the question becomes: What's next?
+Shall I start manufacturing immediately?
+The answer is NO. In modern engineering, we use Digital Twin Technology to verify the design first.
+From Excel to 3D Simulation Currently, I use Unigraphics (UG) NX4 (now Siemens NX) to design the mechanical parts.
+When the assembly modeling is done, I use the assembly model to simulate the movement of mechanisms with the Motion Simulation Module .
+This step is critical for Virtual Commissioning .
 It helps confirm the timing diagram before releasing the design for manufacturing.
-It helps a lot when the movement combined in 3D motion.
-I can find the interference with another mechanisms and solve it if there is any before release the design for manufacturing.
-By the way, when I first start using UG NX4 motion simulation module , I find it easy to set the links and to define related joints for mechanisms.
-However, I find it difficu
+It is especially useful when movements are combined in 3D space, allowing me to detect ...

 Polynomial Cam Function (Fifth-degree polynomial Example) - Part 4